Ai Accountant

 Can we claim ITC in the same month we pay RCM in cash, or do we have to wait for the next period

-You can claim ITC in the same month if the cash payment hits your electronic cash ledger before you file GSTR-3B, the credit appears in Table 4(A)(3).
-If you pay after filing, the ITC shifts to the next period, there is no permanent loss of credit.
+Yes, you can claim ITC in the same month if cash payment hits your electronic cash ledger before you file GSTR-3B.
+The credit appears in Table 4(A)(3).
+If you pay after filing, the ITC shifts to the next period.
+There is no permanent loss of credit.

 Do we need a self invoice when the supplier is registered but the service is notified under RCM

-No, for registered suppliers providing notified RCM services, their invoice without GST suffices.
-Self invoices are required only for unregistered suppliers, raise a payment voucher when you pay them for a complete audit trail.
+No. For registered suppliers providing notified RCM services, their invoice (without GST) suffices as your document.
+Self invoices are required only for unregistered suppliers.
+Raise a payment voucher when you pay them for a complete audit trail.

-Does the 180 day vendor payment rule apply to RCM transactions, do we reverse ITC if we delay payment to the vendor
+Does the 180 day vendor payment rule apply to RCM transactions

-The 180 day rule does not apply to RCM vendor payments.
-However, ITC is available only after you pay RCM in cash to the government, vendor payment and tax payment are separate requirements.
+No, the 180 day rule does not apply to RCM vendor payments.
+ITC is available only after you pay RCM tax in cash to the government via the electronic cash ledger.
+Vendor payment and tax payment are separate requirements with separate timelines.

 How do I fix prior month RCM under reporting, and how is interest computed

-Disclose the missed liability in the current GSTR-3B Table 3.1(d), pay tax and interest at eighteen percent per annum counted from the original due date to actual payment date, then claim ITC in Table 4(A)(3) once paid.
-Keep a note explaining the correction for audits, AI Accountant can calculate day wise interest and generate a memo.
+Disclose the missed liability in the current GSTR-3B Table 3.1(d), pay tax and interest at 18% per annum from the original due date to actual payment date.
+Then claim ITC in Table 4(A)(3) once paid.
+Keep a detailed note explaining the correction for audits.

 Written By